Home Compare ASRNL.AS vs HIG

 ASR Nederland N.V. vs The Hartford Insurance Group: Which Stock Looks Stronger in 2026?

-The Hartford Insurance holds the cleaner structural position, with the lead spread across valuation and growth.
+The structural profiles are close, with The Hartford Insurance carrying a narrow edge on valuation.
 ASR Nederland still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON